Frequently Asked Questions

 What are the fees?

 Our fees are the lowest of any political contribution processor servicing candidates of any party and we strive for simplicity with our fee structure.
-We charge campaigns that elect to receive contributions made through Prytany’s payment processing service a flat 3% fee.
+We charge campaigns that elect to receive contributions made through Prytany’s payment processing service a 3% fee payable out of your contribution.
 This means that if you make a $1.00 contribution to a candidate, that candidate’s campaign will pay us 3 cents.
-In the event that a campaign chooses not to “claim” their Prytany profile by enrolling with Prytany and not to receive contributions directly through the Prytany platform, then we would send the contributed funds to that campaign by other means and charge the persons making the contributions a 3.25% fee on the contributions.
-This means that if you make a $1.00 contribution to a candidate whose campaign has not enrolled with Prytany, that candidate’s campaign will receive $0.9675.

 Does Prytany sell information on me?